-Status
+I have (briefly) gone through evolution of the triune brain several times on TOD before.
+The various layers and mechanisms of our brain were built on top of eachother, via millions and millions of iterations, keeping intact what 'worked' and adding on what changes and mutations

+STATUS

-Status historically has been a signaling mechanism that has minimized the costs of competition, whether for reproductive opportunities, or for material resources.
-If you place 10 chickens in an enclosure there will ensue a series of fights until a pecking order has been established.
-Each perceives who it can and cannot beat and a status hierarchy is created, thus making future fights and wastes of energy less common.
+Status has historically been a signaling mechanism that minimized the costs of competition, whether for reproductive opportunities, or for material resources.
+If you place 10 chickens in an enclosure there will ensue a series of fights until a pecking order is established.
+Each bird quicly learns who it can and cannot beat and a status hierarchy is created, thus making future fights (and wastes of energy) less common.
 Physical competition is costly behavior which requires energy and entails risk of injury.
 Status is a way to determine who one can profitably challenge and who one cannot.
+In our ancestral environment, those men (and women) that successfully moved up the social hierarchy ladder, 'improved' their mating and resource prospects.
+The ones at the bottom of the status rung did not mate at all.
+In modern humans, status is defined by what culture dictates - popularity, physical looks, wealth, fast cars, political connections, etc.

+THE ORIGINS OF CONSPICUOUS CONSUMPTION

-Within humans, status has become highly refined by what culture dictates popularity, physical looks, wealth, fast cars, political connections, etc. Biologists have shown that historically, the only way to reliably demonstrate one's quality during courtship is to display a high-cost signal such as a heavy peacock's tail, an energy expending bird-song concert, or a \$100,000 sports car.
+Biologists have shown that historically, the primary way to reliably demonstrate one's 'quality' during courtship is to display a high-cost signal - e.g. a heavy and colorful peacock's tail, an energy expending bird-song concert, or a \$100,000 sports car.
 Only these costly "handicap" signals are evolutionarily stable indicators of their producer's quality, because cheap signals are too easy for low-quality imitators to fake (Zahavi and Zahavi, 1997).
+In this sense 'waste' has been evolutionarily selected for!
+Think of the 3 drawbacks to a male peacock of growing such a hugely ornate tail: 1)the energy, vitamins and minerals needed to go into the creation of the tail could have been used for other survival/reproductive needs, 2)the tail makes it more likely to be spotted by a predator, 3)if spotted, the tail makes it less likely to get away from a predator.
+All three of these negative fitness hits MUST have been outweighed by the drab female peahen's preference for males with larger more ornate tails.
+This is all outlined by the evolutionary theory of sexual selection (please read the wiki intro if this is a new concept to you).

-In this sense 'waste', (from an energy and materials perspective) has been evolutionarily selected for!
-It follows that the larger a cultures energy subsidy, the more opportunity there is for 'status badges' to depart from traits correlated with basic needs (e.g. strength, intelligence, adaptability, stamina, etc.) In many societies, achieving cultural success appears to lead to biological (genetic) success.
-Though 'what' defines status may be culturally derived, the fact that humans 'have' status hierarchies is part of our evolved nature.
-Our ancestors at the bottom of the pecking order, ceteris paribus, are not our ancestors.
-This is all outlined in the evolutionary theory of sexual selection.
+It follows that the larger a cultures energy subsidy, the more opportunity there is for 'status badges' to separate from traits actually correlated with basic needs (e.g. strength, intelligence, adaptability, stamina, etc.) In many societies, achieving cultural success appears to lead to biological (genetic) success.
+Though 'what' defines status may be culturally derived, status hierarchies themselves are part of our evolved nature.
+Our ancestors at the bottom of the mating pecking order, ceteris paribus, are not our ancestors, and many of our ancestors had orders of magnitude more descendants than others.
+For example, scientists recently discovered an odd geographical preponderance for a particular Y chromosome which turns out to be originally descended from Ghengis Khan.
+Given the 16 million odd male descendants alive today with this Y marker, Mr. Khan had 800,000 times the reproductive success than the average male alive on the planet during 1200 AD.

-Curiosity
+NOVELTY